PHACDataHub/data-mesh-ref-impl/paradire/doc/part-i.md

 <center>
     <img src="../img/hapi_fhir.png"
-        alt="HAPI FHIR for New Brunswick PT-deployment by the PoC">
+        alt="HAPI FHIR for New Brunswick PT-deployment by the PoC"/>
     <figcaption>HAPI FHIR for New Brunswick PT-deployment by the PoC</figcaption>
     <br/>
 </center>